Costs of Moving to Colorado

 |Two tickets to the movies||$22|

 |A beer in a local pub||$5.28|

 Did You Know…?

-- Colorado’s southwest corner borders Arizona, New Mexico and Utah –if you stand in that precise corner, you can technically be in four states at the same time.
+- Colorado’s southwest corner borders Arizona, New Mexico and Utah –if you stand in that precise corner, you can be in four states at the same time!

 - It’s illegal to throw a snowball at a person or building in Aspen.

-- Colorado Springs is has more than 300 days of sunshine a year, making it one of the sunniest places in the country.
+- Colorado Springs has more than 300 days of sunshine per year, making it one of the sunniest places in the country.

 - The Stanley Hotel located in Estes Park was the inspiration behind Stephen King’s horror novel The Shining.